Online Multivariate Regularized Distributional Regression for High-dimensional Probabilistic Electricity Price

 \section{Introduction}

 Short-term electricity markets play a key role in the integration of renewable energy sources and flexible generation in the electricity system.
 In Germany, the day-ahead auction is the major venue for physically delivered electricity.
 Trading volumes have grown with the increase of renewable generation capacity.
-To optimize decision-making and bidding strategies, market participants need accurate price forecasts.
-Additionally, electricity prices are multivariate time series characterized by high volatility, positive and negative spikes and skewness.
-Therefore, research and industry have moved towards probabilistic electricity price forecasting (PEPF) to account for their stochastic nature \cite[see e.g.][]{nowotarski2018recent, dexter2024probabilistic}.
-However, the multivariate dimension of electricity price time series has received little attention for PEPF so far, while being of high importance for market participants in the context of the optimization of flexible assets and portfolio management \citep{lohndorf2023value, pena2024hedging, beykirch2022bidding, beykirch2024value}.
+To optimize decision-making and bidding strategies, market participants need accurate price forecasts. \review{Since} electricity prices are characterized by high volatility, positive and negative spikes and skewness, research and industry have moved toward probabilistic electricity price forecasting (PEPF) to account for their stochastic nature \cite[see e.g.][]{nowotarski2018recent, dexter2024probabilistic}. \review{With 24 hourly prices per day, electricity prices are multivariate time series with a potentially complex dependency structure.} However, the multivariate dimension has received little attention for PEPF so far, while being of high importance for market participants in the context of the optimization of flexible assets and portfolio management \citep{lohndorf2023value, pena2024hedging, beykirch2022bidding, beykirch2024value}.
 At the same time, the increasing availability of high-frequency data and the need for real-time decision-making in energy markets require online estimation methods for efficient model updating.
-This work presents an online, multivariate distributional regression model, which we apply for probabilistic day-ahead electricity price forecasting in Germany.
-Our work is among the first to treat the 24-dimensional hourly electricity prices as multivariate distribution and the first to treat the problem in a strict online estimation setting, which makes the complex, high-dimensional distributional learning problem feasible on standard laptops.
+This work presents an online, multivariate distributional regression model, which we apply to probabilistic day-ahead electricity price forecasting in Germany.
+Our work is among the first to treat the 24-dimensional hourly electricity prices as a multivariate distribution and the first to treat the problem in a strict online estimation setting, which makes the complex, high-dimensional distributional learning problem feasible on standard laptops.
 Our results show that modeling the dependence structure improves forecasting performance significantly compared to univariate approaches.